Scavenger Hunt Addition

 - Tell the students that they will have 25 minutes to solve as many addition problems as they can.

-- Special Education: Hang ten sheets of a different color around the room.
-Write down basic addition problems up to 10 such as 1+1, 3+2, 4+4, etc. Use shapes such as circles, stars or squares to represent each digit and draw them under the numbers.
+- Hang 10 sheets of a different color around the room.
+Write down basic addition problems up to 10 such as 1 + 1, 3 + 2, 4 + 4, etc. Use shapes such as circles, stars, or squares to represent each digit and draw them under the numbers.
 Students can use the strategy of counting the pictures to solve the problem.
 You may also offer the students blocks or other tangible items to help the student solve the problem.

 - Rotate around the classroom as students are completing the scavenger hunt to help struggling students.
 Make note of students who are having a hard time solving the problems.